Alcohol licensing laws of the United Kingdom: Scotland

 Scotland has had separate licensing laws dating back to the eighteenth century.
 The current legislation is the Licensing (Scotland) Act 2005, which replaced the Licensing (Scotland) Act 1976 on 1 September 2009.
 The replaced licensing laws provided for seven types of liquor licence, and were administered by licensing boards, made up of councillors elected to the local authority.
-There were approximately 30 licensing boards in Scotland and each had its own distinct approach; for example, whilst there is a set "permitted hours" across Scotland, these were frequently extended in order to take account of early morning and late night trading, and each licensing board had its own views on what sort of extra hours a premises should be given.
+There were approximately 30 licensing boards in Scotland and each had its own distinct approach; for example, while there is a set "permitted hours" across Scotland, these were frequently extended in order to take account of early morning and late night trading, and each licensing board had its own views on what sort of extra hours a premises should be given.

 As of 1 February 2008, Scotland entered a "transitional period" in the run-up to the commencement of new licensing legislation—the Licensing (Scotland) Act 2005.
-The 2005 Act is, in many respects, similar to the English Licensing Act 2003: it features the four English licensing objectives, but adds another: "protecting and improving public health".
-The Act creates one class of licence—the Premises Licence—and also introduces Personal Licences for those working in the trade.
-The administration continues to be carried out by licensing boards, but the Act has created new "Licensing Forums" in order to increase community involvement, and "Licensing Standards Officers", who have an information, mediation and compliance role.
+The 2005 act is, in many respects, similar to the Licensing Act 2003 for England and Wales: it features the four English licensing objectives, but adds another: "protecting and improving public health".
+The act creates one class of licence—the Premises Licence—and also introduces Personal Licences for those working in the trade.
+The administration continues to be carried out by licensing boards, but the act has created new "Licensing Forums" in order to increase community involvement, and "Licensing Standards Officers", who have an information, mediation and compliance role.

 The legislation in Scotland regarding the sale of alcohol is different from the rest of the UK and England in particular.
 The Alcohol etc. (Scotland) Act 2010 has amended the core hours during which shops and supermarkets may sell alcohol.
 Scotland currently allows the purchase of alcohol between the hours of 10:00am and 10:00pm only.
 The Alcohol etc. (Scotland) Act 2010 made the application of Challenge 25 mandatory in Scotland, with the requirement being added to the statutory conditions of alcohol licences.
-The Act also introduced a number of other measures aimed at reducing alcohol-related harm, including restrictions on quantity discounts, a ban on irresponsible promotions, and a minimum price per unit of alcohol.
+The act also introduced a number of other measures aimed at reducing alcohol-related harm, including restrictions on quantity discounts, a ban on irresponsible promotions, and a minimum price per unit of alcohol.

 One major change is that Sunday opening hours may be changed to match the rest of the UK, allowing sales from 10:00am, rather than 12:30pm with the 1976 Act.

 Licensing law in Scotland was overhauled by the Licensing (Scotland) Act 2005, which came into force in September 2009 following a transition period starting in February 2008.
 The new system covers alcohol sales only, but otherwise is, in most particulars, identical to the system created in England and Wales by the Licensing Act 2003.
 There are a number of significant differences, such as a "duty to trade" and attempts to control the irresponsible sale of alcohol through curbs on price discounting and other promotions that may lead to excessive consumption.
 Another law, starting from 1 May 2018, states that alcohol may not be sold for under 50p per unit.